TheOdinProject/curriculum/ruby/ruby.md

 * What does `yield` do?
 * How do you pass arguments to a block from within a method?
 * What is a proc?
+* What's the difference between a proc and a block?
+* When would you use a proc instead of a block?
+* What is a closure?
 * What is a lambda?
+* What's different between a lambda and a proc?
+* What is a Method (capital "M")?
+* What do Methods basically allow you to do that could probably be pretty interesting when you're writing some more advanced programs later on?

 #### A Brief Summary
 Blocks are just chunks of code that you can pick up and drop into another method as an input.
-They're often called anonymous functions because they have no name but behave just like functions.
-They're like helper functions... you don't find blocks just hanging around without some method (like `.each`) using them.
+They're often called anonymous functions because they have no name but behave much like functions.
+They're like little helper functions... you don't find blocks just hanging around without some method (like `.each`) using them.

 You **declare a block** using squiggly braces `{}` if it's on one line or `do ... end` if it's on multiple lines (by convention... you can use either one if you really want):